 The Financial Ombudsman Service, created by the Financial Services and Markets Act (FSMA) 2000, settles disputes between businesses providing financial services and their customers.
 Its site includes details of the complaint process, annual reviews 1999/2000 onwards, a link to the FSMA 2000, and a link to the dispute resolution section of the Financial Conduct Authority Handbook (on the FCA site), under which it operates.
 There is a regular online newsletter Ombudsman News.

 The Forum of Insurance Lawyers (FOIL) is an organisation for lawyers who act predominantly or exclusively for insurance companies.
 It also lobbies actively on insurance litigation issues.
 Much of the content of its web site is restricted to members only, but some news and information, including lists of individual and firm members, is freely available.

-Ince Gordon Dadds is an international commercial law firm.
-The site’s “Knowledge Bank” section includes articles and updates on various topics including insurance and reinsurance law and shipping and trade.
+This is the web site of international commercial law firm Ince Gordon Dadds LLP.
+The site’s Library section includes articles and updates on various topics including insurance and reinsurance law and shipping and trade.
 A “Shipping E-brief” is published several times a year.